 Media Ownership Rules.
 The FCC is required to review its media ownership rules every four years.
 The FCC took steps in 2017 to relax its media ownership rules, including restrictions on the number of commonly owned television stations per market as well as on newspaper/broadcast and radio/television station cross-ownership.
 These changes will likely lead to increased consolidation of the television broadcast stations and station groups, with a corresponding increase in the negotiating leverage that broadcasters and station groups hold in retransmission consent negotiations, thereby possibly increasing the amounts we pay broadcasters for retransmission consent.
-The FCC recently concluded its regular review of its media ownership rules in which it retained the existing rules and adopted minor modifications to better tailor the rules to the current media marketplace.
-The FCC's action likely will be subject to further judicial review.
+The FCC concluded its most recent review of its media ownership rules in December 2023 in which it retained the existing rules and adopted minor modifications to better tailor the rules to the current media marketplace.
+The FCC's action is under review in federal appeals court.
 We cannot predict the outcome of future reviews by the FCC and any subsequent review by the courts, and whether or to what extent any further revisions of the rules by the FCC or the courts may affect our operations or impose additional costs on our business.

 Pole Attachments.
 Federal law requires most telephone companies and electric power utilities owning utility poles to provide cable systems with access to poles and underground conduits.
 Federal law also requires those entities to charge reasonable rates to cable operators for utilizing space on such poles or in such underground conduits.
 The FCC's pole attachment rules contain a formula for calculating pole rental rates that provide for similar rates for telecommunications attachments and cable attachments and prohibit utility companies from charging higher rates for pole attachments used to provide broadband internet access service.
-The FCC has also adopted rules to facilitate new attachments, including a one-touch make-ready procedure for new attachments which took effect in August 2020.
-The FCC's rules do not apply in states that have chosen to adopt their own pole attachment rules, which may make it more difficult to obtain access to poles in those states.
-In December 2023, the FCC further modified its pole attachment rules to make the pole attachment process faster, more transparent and more cost effective for the deployment of broadband services.
+The FCC has also adopted rules to facilitate new attachments, including a one-touch make-ready procedure for new attachment rules, which may make it more difficult to obtain access to poles in those states.
+In December 2023, the FCC further modified its pole attachment rules to make the pole attachment process faster, more transparent and more cost effective for the deployment of broadband services, and the FCC continues to review issues related to pole attachments.
 We cannot predict how these changes, or any future changes, to the pole attachment rules may affect our operations or impose costs on our business.
 As a general matter, changes to our pole attachment rate structure could significantly increase our annual pole attachment costs.